HMCS Fraser (DDH 233): Purchase by Artificial Reef Society of Nova Scotia

 The pride of the Canadian Navy during the Cold War, these anti-submarine escorts were the first naval vessels conceived and built in Canada.
 Designed in 1948–1949, they influenced naval construction internationally with their smooth above-water surfaces and distinctive convex deck.
 They could also be sealed to protect crews against biological and radioactive threats.
 All seven St. Laurent-class ships were modified during the 1960s to carry helicopters and enhance their anti-submarine capability.
-Launched in 1953, the HMCS Fraser is the last surviving example of this innovative class of warship.
+Launched in 1953, the HMCS Fraser (sic) is the last surviving example of this innovative class of warship.